 - Sales tax exemptions are available.

-7. Prepare Oregon LLC Operating Agreement
+7. Prepare the Oregon LLC Operating Agreement

 Although preparing a detailed LLC operating agreement is not a legally required step for incorporating an LLC in Oregon, it is strongly suggested for all emerging limited liability businesses.
 You should consider developing an operating agreement as part of your LLC strategy.
 The purpose of this paper is to establish how your firm will operate.